Cindy-Lu Bailey: Career

 As a deaf swimmer, Bailey wasn't able to hear the starter gun despite her success at the Deaflympics.

 She made her Deaflympics debut at the age of just 12 during the 1977 Summer Deaflympics where she also managed to win a bronze medal.

 Bailey has also claimed national titles for Australia in the 100 m and 200 m breaststroke in 1980s, when she was just 16 years old.

 She then represented the national team in the Commonwealth Games in 1982 and in 1986.
 She has also participated at the Pan Pacific Games.
 In 1982, she was ranked within the top 16 on the Speedo World Rankings list.

 Bailey was awarded the Order of Australia Medal in 1985 for her services towards the sport and for her dedication despite having deafness.

 Bailey has competed at the Deaflympics on 6 occasions (1977, 1981, 1985, 1989, 1993 and 1997) and finished her medal hunt with 19 gold, 5 silver and 5 bronze medals.

 In 2002, she became the only woman to be inducted into the New South Wales (NSW) Hall of Champions.

 At the 2005 Summer Deaflympics held in Melbourne, she was given the honour of lighting cauldron (flame bearer).
 In fact became the only woman to be given such an opportunity in Deaflympic history.
 Baliley was also a torchbearer during the 2000 Summer Olympics.

 In 2013, she voted as one of Australia's Top 100 sportswomen of all time.

 Post swimming career

 Cindy-Lu Bailey married Rodney, an Australian surfer.
-They have two children, Tara and Lily.
+They have two children.

-At present, she works at the University of Newcastle as Auslan Professor as well as she serves as the Technical Director of swimming for the International Committee of Sports for the Deaf.
+At present, she works at the University of Newcastle as Auslan Professor and also serves as the Technical Director of swimming for the International Committee of Sports for the Deaf.